CUNY Assessment Test

 The test covers progressively advanced topics with placement into more advanced mathematics or mathematics-related courses based on results of the last three sections of the test (algebra, college algebra and trigonometry).
 All incoming freshmen who have met the CUNY mathematics proficiency requirement will still be required to take the Math Placement Test for placement into advance mathematics or mathematics-related courses.
 It is designed to measure students' knowledge of a number of topics in mathematics.
 Minimum scores for enrollment into advanced mathematics or mathematics-related courses are set by the college.

-HOW TO REGISTER FOR THE CUNY ASSESSMENT TEST
+HOW TO REGISTER AND PREPARE FOR THE CUNY ASSESSMENT TEST

 Most students being considered for admission will receive an appointment letter with a pre-scheduled date to test.
 If you do not receive this letter, or if the date presents a conflict, you can reschedule the appointment by emailing the Testing Center at firstname.lastname@example.org.